 Canola oil was considered a healthy cooking oil for years, thanks to its low saturated fat content.

-When the low-fat craze came to an end and research showed saturated fats weren’t to blame for cardiovascular disease, canola oil became a subject of controversy.
+When the low-fat craze came to an end — and research debunked the myth that saturated fats were to blame for cardiovascular disease — canola oil became a subject of controversy.

 In just a quick search, you can find experts who swear by it and others warning against it, so what’s the truth?